Economics 101 tells us that shortages drive prices up. If Currie is right and oil prices shoot up, oil producers stand ready to benefit.

 In 2022, the company reported earnings of $35.5 billion, which represented a 127% increase from 2021.
 Sales and other operating revenues totaled $235.7 billion for 2022, up 51% year over year.

-The stock is down about 5% over the past year.
+The stock is up slightly over the past year.

 Commanding a market cap of over $450 billion, Exxon Mobil (XOM) is bigger than Shell and Chevron.